nicholasmr/surface-unit/docs/booting.md

 <b>- Network configuration</b>

-If full (deep drill) deployment selected, the surface unit is assumed to be on camp network with a fixed IP address:
+If full (deep drill) deployment is selected, the surface unit is assumed to be on camp network with a fixed IP address and internet access:

 ```
 sudo dhcpcd -S ip_address=10.2.3.10/16 \